 Note in the Pocket now works with the Wake County Public School System (WCPSS) social workers and the case managers from 12 other agencies (including Family Promise of Wake County–formerly Wake Interfaith Hospitality Network, Salvation Army, The Carying Place, and Communities in Schools) that serve the homeless and impoverished.

-In 2016, we provided clothing packages for over 3400 children throughout all twelve cities and towns in Wake County.
-Our future plans include increasing our community support through high quality, school appropriate clothing donations, volunteer manpower and funding to support the operation and growth of our program.
-We are also working toward building a clothing distribution model that can eventually be replicated in other counties in North Carolina and perhaps one day, nationally.
+In 2017, we provided clothing packages for over 4000 individuals, mostly children, throughout all twelve cities and towns in Wake County.
+We delivered 89,564 donated items of clothing & shoes valued at nearly $650,000.
+At the end of 2017 we also acquired additional adjacent space that expanded our Volunteer Center work and storage space to a 7200 square foot facility.
+Our future plans include increasing our community support through item specific, high quality, school appropriate clothing donations, volunteer manpower and funding to support the operation and growth of our program in an effort to continue to reach an additional 500 individuals each year.
+We are also working toward building clothing distribution centers to help increase our impact numbers locally, while developing a clothing distribution model that can eventually be replicated in other counties in North Carolina and perhaps one day, nationally.